hotcups/NewAlice-AIML/README.md

 or... if youre lucky you can run it native. and check in at ***localhost:2001***

-If there are any of you that wish to shoot his Emperor... well then, here I am. - Napoleonn Bonaparte For now work is ongoing to the project goal of a fully self functioning implimented Ai structure.
+If there are any of you that wish to shoot his Emperor... well then, here I am. - Napoleon Bonaparte For now work is ongoing to the project goal of a fully self functioning implimented Ai structure.
 That is the project mission as I see it from here.
 Alice has the potential the ablity and the design needed for what I want; a synthetic person I can trust.
 Can I get an amen!!